 Our team, Sea to See, is racing to change the way sighted people see blind people.
 (And the way blind people see themselves.)
 The team will be the first team of blind cyclists to do this race, which is one of the most difficult endurance challenges in the world.

-I'm tremendously honored to be on this team with Jack and our other teammates, all of whom are incredibly accomplished– both athletically, professionally and otherwise.
-Thanks to Jack to inviting me to be part of this epic journey– and for walking with me to share some of his story on the podcast. –#EveryMileMatters
+I\'m tremendously honored to be on this team with Jack and our other teammates, all of whom are incredibly accomplished– athletically, professionally, and otherwise.
+Thanks to Jack for inviting me to be part of this epic journey– and for walking with me to share some of his story on the podcast. –#EveryMileMatters

 P.P.S.
 I didn't have time to record an intro and outro to this one because I had to jet to Lake Tahoe for the Spartan World Championships where I'll be recording a number of awesome interviews for the podcast.
 So stay tuned for that!